slowernews/wisdom-tldr/chapters/chapter_1_self.md

 A failure is a man who has blundered but is not capable of cashing in on the experience.
 Failure is only failure if you don’t learn from it.
 Accept it as part of the process.
 Repeated failure will toughen your spirit and show you with absolute clarity how things must be done.
 Anyone who has never made a mistake has never tried anything new.
 When you don’t know something you will pay for it - that’s the stupidity tax.
 We should fear missing opportunity more than we should fear failure.

 Smart people aren’t used to failing, so they struggle to learn from their mistakes and often respond by blaming someone else.

+> *"Our greatest glory is not in never falling, but in rising every time we fall."
+-- Confucius*

+> *"All men make mistakes, but a good man yields when he knows his course is wrong, and repairs the evil.
+The only crime is pride."
+-- Sophocles*

+> *"Failure is only the opportunity to begin again more intelligently."
+-- Henry Ford*

 > *"Good judgment comes from experience.
 Experience comes from bad judgment."
 -- Jim Horning*